 Understand different possible ways to integrate Open Source within a product and what that means for the distribution of the product.

-Key Concepts for Code Building and Distribution
+Code Building and Distribution: Overview

 How Do You Want to Use an Open Source Component?

 When designing software, developers decide whether to include Open Source components and which ones to include.
 Sometimes they need to decide what parts of the software will be proprietary and what parts will be Open Source.
 They also need to make decisions about specific actions undertaken in the development process.
 These decisions can impact what licenses can be used or which Open Source components you would consider for different parts of the software, different product offerings and so on.